Function Call

 (None)

-Returns the depth of the member currently being inspected (the current member) in member selection expressions.
-The calculation of depth starts from the root member of the member list (the depth of the root member is 0).
+Returns the depth of the current member being inspected in the member selection expression.
+The starting point for depth calculation is the starting member of the member list (the depth of the starting member of the member list is 0).

-Members skipped in member selection expressions are also considered in the calculation of depth.
+Skipped members in the member selection expression are also considered in the depth calculation.

 @height